AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proof-doc-decision-limits.md

 ## Contributor users

-Once a user with a Contributor license reaches their decision limit, they will be automatically upgraded to the Light license with unlimited proof and document decisions.
-For more information about the Light license, see the [Light access level](/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md) section in the [Access levels overview](/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md) article.
+Once a user with a Contributor license reaches their decision limit, they will be automatically upgraded to the Light license with unlimited proof and document decisions. <!-- For more information about the Light license, see the [Light access level](/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md) section in the [Access levels overview](/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md) article.-->

 >[!NOTE]
 >